 WFLG’s family law attorneys are experienced in helping you work through child custody issues to reach a satisfactory agreement.
 In cases that cannot be resolved out of court, we will advocate for you to protect your custodial rights in a lawsuit.

 In an ideal scenario, the parents are able to work together to reach an agreement on how to share custody of their children.
 In cases where the parents can agree on a custodial arrangement, the agreement should be formalized to avoid future disputes.

-If child custody mediation in unsuccessful and the matter goes to court, the court is required to look at what is in the best interest of the child/children.
+If child custody mediation is unsuccessful and the matter goes to court, the court is required to look at the welfare of the child and what is in the best interest of the child/children.
 The court may consider many factors, but there is no preference toward the mother or father.

-We realize that parents and other caretakers often have many questions about custody rights.
+We realize that parents and other caretakers often have many questions about child custody rights in NC.
 See our frequently asked questions page for more information, or contact a WFLG attorney to discuss your specific concerns related to child custody in North Carolina.